geomagpy/magpy/magpy/gui/README_gui.md

 44. Load data set from database
 45. Open example2 and go to meta
 46. Change SensorDescription and write to DB
-47. Test all analysis methods on example1
+47. Test all analysis methods on example1 and use report panel to save report
-48. Run check data on
+48. Run check data on a number of examples and save report